Nourish - Candida Overgrowth: The Importance of Fermented and Cultured Foods on the Anti Candida Diet (Part Three)

-There are five known vaginal bacteria that colonize the vagina and keep Candida and yeast infections under control, and many of them (such as Lactobacillus) produce lactic acid, which lowers the pH, creating a hostile environment for pathogens.
+There are five known vaginal bacteria that colonize the vagina and keep Candida and yeast infections under control.
+Many of them (such as Lactobacillus) produce lactic acid, which lowers the pH, creating a hostile environment for pathogens.

-When these good bacteria are killed by things such as antibiotics, there becomes a void of empty space and suddenly, the candida has room to spread out and grow and an overgrowth of yeast can result, leading to, you guessed it, a yeast infection.
+When things such as antibiotics kill these good bacteria, there becomes a void of empty space and suddenly, the candida has room to spread out and grow and an overgrowth of yeast can result, leading to, you guessed it, a yeast infection.

-Well, here’s where fermented and cultured food comes in.
+Well, here’s where fermented and cultured foods come in.

-Instead of solely talking about killing and eradicating bacteria, let’s talk about building and nurturing our microbiome instead.
+Instead of solely talking about killing and eradicating bacteria, let’s talk about building and nurturing our microbiome.

-We covered dietary changes for helping overcome overgrowth of candida in part two of the Candida Overgrowth blog series, but there wasn’t enough space to really delve into the real juicy bits about why consuming fermented and cultured foods are an absolute must on the diet, so let’s delve into that now!
+We covered dietary changes for helping overcome overgrowth of candida in part two of the Candida Overgrowth blog series.
+Yet there wasn’t enough space to really delve into the real juicy bits about why consuming fermented and cultured foods are an absolute must on the diet.
+Let’s dive into that now!

-When we eat them, these beneficial bacteria reproduce and established themselves in our gut – creating a happy and healthy microbiome.
+When we eat them, these beneficial bacteria reproduce and establish themselves in our gut – creating a happy and healthy microbiome.

-Having lots of good bacteria in our bodies helps to keep Candida in check and stop it from spreading out and growing into places it doesn’t belong.
+Having lots of good bacteria in our bodies helps to keep Candida in check.
+Moreover, it stops it from spreading out and growing into places it doesn’t belong.

 What is Culturing?